Lester S. Willson: Montana politician

 While serving in New York, Willson became active in the Union Party (Republican), politics which he brought with him to Montana.
 Shortly after arriving in Bozeman, Willson was instrumental in the establishment of a Bozeman chapter of the Union League, a quasi-ritualistic, patriotic society (Republican) in the hope that Montana politics would soon be dominated by Republicans.
 Willson soon became a Union Party elector for the 1867 federal elections.
 In September, 1868 he won a seat in the Montana Territorial Legislature representing Gallatin County, Montana.

 Willson was a Mason and a member of Bozeman Lodge No. 18, A. F. & A. M. He was charter member of the William English Post No. 10, Grand Army of the Republic and was a department commander of Montana.
 Willson also belonged to the Military Order of the Loyal Legion of the United States in New York, and to the Republican Club of the city of New York.
 In 1883-86 he served as territorial quartermaster-general with the rank of brigadier-general.

 Legacy

-In 1886 Lester and Emma built a home at 504 Central Ave, just blocks from downtown.
+In 1886 Lester and Emma built a home at 504 Central Avenue, just blocks from downtown.
 It still stands today on Willson Avenue, a major residential thoroughfare intersecting Bozeman's West Main Street.
-After his death, the city renamed Central Avenue to Willson Avenue, for Lester Willson.
+After his death, the city renamed Central Avenue to Willson Avenue.

 Emma and Lester Willson had three children.
 Only one, Fred Fielding Willson survived to adulthood.
 Fred Willson became a prominent Bozeman architect and was responsible for a great many Bozeman buildings still standing today.
 He designed the Gallatin County High School, which was named Willson School in his honor when the building was converted from a high school to a middle school.
+The building now serves as the administrative hub for Bozeman Public Schools.

-Lester Willson died on January 26, 1919, and is buried in the Willson family plot, Sunset Hills Cemetery, Bozeman, Montana.
+Lester Willson died on January 26, 1919.